dupree/obfuscated-text-classification/README.md

 logloss: 0.740
 47.71% is the accuracy percentage

-8 Next, Grid Search methodology is used to search through optimal parameters for training the above mentioned models.
+8. Next, Grid Search methodology is used to search through optimal parameters for training the above mentioned models.
 GridSearchCV module from sklearn.model_selection is used.

-9 Once these models are done, its obsereved that classification accuracy is not ideal and reaches to a maximum at 47.71% in 7.3(xgboost on CountVectorizer) and 47.30% in 5.2(SLR on CountVectorizer).
+9. Once these models are done, its obsereved that classification accuracy is not ideal and reaches to a maximum at 47.71% in 7.3(xgboost on CountVectorizer) and 47.30% in 5.2(SLR on CountVectorizer).

-10 Now we move towards multi layered pereceptrons(MLPs) for classification task.
+10. Now we move towards multi layered pereceptrons(MLPs) for classification task.
 To begin with data is processed and mapped onto a vector space utilizing GloVe(Global Vectors for word representation - https://nlp.stanford.edu/projects/glove/) features.
 Here again we work on character level instead of word levels.

-Stack used - Python27, TensorFlow, Keras
+**Stack used - Python27, TensorFlow, Keras

-11 We load the glove vectors into the dictionary(embeddings index) and then map the training sentences to vectors utilizing sent2vec function module.
+11. We load the glove vectors into the dictionary(embeddings index) and then map the training sentences to vectors utilizing sent2vec function module.
 This leads to creation of xtrain_glove and xvalid_glove vector representations of data.
 This data is further scaled before being fed to a neural network.
 The training labels(ytrain.txt data) are binarized for feeding to a neural network.
-After this a sample data looks like(also shown in the jupyter notebook shared) -(also shown in the jupyter notebook shared) xtrain_glove[0]
+After this a sample data looks like(also shown in the jupyter notebook shared): xtrain_glove[0]
 [-0.0327601   0.07798596 -0.08264437 ..., -0.00731602  0.01921969
    0.04853879]
 ytrain[0]
 [0 0 0 0 0 0 1 0 0 0 0 0]

-12 Next, this data is fed to a simple sequential neural network utilizing Relu, dropout, batchNormalization stacked twice followed by a softmax with 12 outputs.
+12. Next, this data is fed to a simple sequential neural network utilizing Relu, dropout, batchNormalization stacked twice followed by a softmax with 12 outputs.
 This network utilizes loss='categorical_crossentropy' and optimizer='adam'.
 This network starts training quickly and it is observed that in around 16 epochs with a batch size of 64, the model reaches its validataion_loss value to 1.72.
 On continue to train we can see the loss keeps on decreasing while validataion_loss fluctuates and starts increasing again, showing that the model is starting to "OverFit".

-13 Since the data we have is a sequence of characters, there has to be a contextual relation in occurences of different charaacters.
+13. Since the data we have is a sequence of characters, there has to be a contextual relation in occurences of different charaacters.
 This motivates for the application of LSTM(Long Short Term Memory Networks).
 Model is contructed in keras.

 We use Keras Tokenizer(text.Tokenizer(num_words=None, char_level=True)) on character level for processing input sentences, and create a vocabulary of 26 characters.
 Vocabulary(word_index) created looks like -
 {'a': 11, 'c': 23, 'b': 26, 'e': 5, 'd': 19, 'g': 17, 'f': 20, 'i': 9, 'h': 2, 'k': 12, 'j': 25, 'm': 3, 'l': 6, 'o': 24, 'n': 14, 'q': 13, 'p': 10, 's': 15, 'r': 16, 'u': 1, 't': 8, 'w': 7, 'v': 4, 'y': 21, 'x': 22, 'z': 18}